-1 Follow the procedures in "Before You Begin" on page 149.
+1 Follow the procedures in "Before You Begin" on page 113.

-- 1 screws (2) 2 hard drive - NOTE: The number of hard drive screws may vary. - 2 Remove the hard drive screws on the bottom of the computer. - NOTICE: When the hard drive is not in the computer, store it in protective antistatic packaging.
+- 1 screws (2) 2 hard drive - 2 Remove the hard drive screws on the bottom of the computer. - NOTICE: When the hard drive is not in the computer, store it in protective antistatic packaging.
 See "Protecting Against Electrostatic Discharge" in the Product Information Guide. - 3 Slide the hard drive out of the computer. - 4 Remove the new drive from its packaging.

-Save the original packaging for storing or shipping the hard drive. - NOTICE: Use firm and even pressure to slide the drive into place.
-If you use excessive force, you may damage the connector. - 5 Slide the hard drive into the bay until it is fully seated.
+Save the original packaging for storing or shipping the hard drive.

+NOTICE: Use firm and even pressure to slide the drive into place.
+If you use excessive force, you may damage the connector.

-- Replace and tighten the screws. - Use the Operating System media to install the operating system for your computer (see "Using the Operating System Media" on page 146). - Use the Drivers and Utilities media to install the drivers and utilities for your computer (see "Reinstalling Drivers and Utilities" on page 140).
+- 5 Slide the hard drive into the bay until it is fully seated. - 6 Replace and tighten the screws. - 7 Use the Operating System CD to install the operating system for your computer (see "Using the Operating System CD" on page 106).

+Use the Drivers and Utilities media to install the drivers and utilities for your computer (see "Reinstalling Drivers and Utilities" on page 102).